onekk/OKKCNC/README.md

 GRBL CNC command sender, autoleveler, g-code editor, digitizer, CAM and swiss army knife for all your CNC needs.

+An advanced fully featured g-code sender for GRBL, forked from bCNC ver 0.9.14.

+The main reason to fork, is the intention to make it resembling professional CNC controller, and adding the ability to operate the CNC like a "manual machining tool"

+The main goals are:

+- Add some memA memB buttons to make possible to memorize some "asolute positions", and operate on them using "functions" line "LINE" from posA to posB "SQUARE" like a "square pocket"

+- add a Z override to make possible to correct the Z position by some amount, useful when pocketing os profiling using materials like plywood that are not perfectly stable in time, so a nominal 5mm plywood is 4.9 or 5.1 making diffcult to cut or ruining too much the sacrifical bed.

-An advanced fully featured g-code sender for GRBL. foprked from bCNC is a cross platform program (Windows, Linux, Mac) written in python.
-The sender is robust and fast able to work nicely with old or slow hardware like [Raspberry Pi](http://www.openbuilds.com/threads/bcnc-and-the-raspberry-pi.3038/) (As it was validated by the GRBL maintainer on heavy testing).
+OKKCNC is a cross platform program (Windows, Linux, Mac) written in python.

+The sender is robust and fast able to work nicely with old or slow hardware like [Raspberry Pi]

 Note that on Windows XP you have to use `pyserial==3.0.1` or older as newer version do not work on XP.